When you learn at Wharton, you can lead anywhere in the world.

 The Global Immersion Program consists of three main components:

-As a credit-bearing course, you will be evaluated on your attendance and participation during the program as well as the quality of written work.
+As a credit-bearing course, you will be evaluated on your attendance and participation during the program as well as the quality of assignment submissions.
 Grades will be given on a pass/fail basis.

 Note: The GIP may only be taken on a P/F basis and therefore does not count toward the 1cu of P/F you are permitted to take each semester.